I am now in partnership with a wonderful team for backup support and extra services at Family First Birth Services.

 Birth preferences consulting.

-One 2-hour prenatal meeting to discuss birth options and relaxation techniques.
+One prenatal meeting to discuss birth options and preferences.

 On call availability 24/7 to discuss signs of labor and provide suggestions for maximum comfort.

 My attendance in labor wherever and whenever you need it.

 Continuous presence through the time of birth and for 1-2 hours afterwards.

 Photos (if possible) of treasured moments during baby's arrival.

 Qualified backup doula to provide care in the event of an extremely long labor or unexpected circumstances.

 Postpartum visit to discuss healing, recovery, sleep, feeding, and family life changes.

 Phone consulting availability to troubleshoot baby care and general adjusting.

 Trusted referral network for after-baby wellness.